-Nursing is a service profession and, as such, students will be expected to participate in four (4) hours of community service each academic year.
+Nursing is a service profession and, as such, students will be expected to participate in two (2) hours of community service for each NUR 1006 & NUR 2030 each academic year.
 Hours must be health related and/or other community related activities.
 Documentation of community services hours earned are required prior to the end of spring semester.
 An incomplete course grade will be recorded until the requirement is fulfilled.